top of page

 The person you choose to be your agent should be someone you trust implicitly.
 It can be a family member, a close friend, or even a professional advisor.
 What's important is that they have your best interests at heart and are capable of handling the responsibilities which come with the position.
 While it is common to appoint a family member, it is essential to consider their availability and willingness to take on such a role.

 It is crucial to understand that Powers of Attorney can only be granted by someone who has the legal capacity to do so.
-This means persons who are mentally incapacitated, or suffer from cognitive impairment, are not able to designate an agent under a Power of Attorney.
+This means persons who are mentally incapacitated, or suffer from cognitive impairment, are not able to designate an agent under a Powers of Attorney.
 In such cases, a court-appointed guardian may be necessary to manage their affairs.

 What Happens to Powers of Attorney After Death?

 One common misconception about Powers of Attorney is that they continue to be effective after the death of the person who granted them.
 However, this is not the case.
-Powers of Attorney cease to have any authority upon the death of the principal, the grantor of the power.
+Powers of Attorney cease to have any authority upon the death of the principal, the grantor of the Power.
 At this point, the responsibility for managing the deceased person's affairs typically falls to the executor or personal representative.
 The executor or personal representative will be responsible for distributing assets, paying debts, and handling any legal matters related to the estate.

 To ensure a smooth transition after your passing, it is crucial to have a comprehensive estate plan in place.
-This includes not only a Will but also other important documents such as a Living Will, a Healthcare Proxy, and a Durable Power of Attorney.
+This includes not only a Will but also other important documents such as a Living Will, a Healthcare Proxy, and a Durable Powers of Attorney.
 By having all these elements in order, you can have peace of mind knowing your affairs will be taken care of according to your wishes.

 Misconceptions About Powers of Attorney